risikaja/Citizen-Data-Collector-In-C/README.md

 This repository contains a program designed to register and manage citizen data.
 The program allows storing and handling information such as ID, first name, last name, address, phone number, and email.
 Key features include:

-Search: Find citizens based on ID, last name, or phone number.
+<b>Search:</b> Find citizens based on ID, last name, or phone number.
 Modification: Update the registered data for any citizen.
 Deletion: Remove the stored data for a specific citizen.
 Sorting: Organize citizens by first name or last name.